Transitional Equivalency (TEQ)

 How long is the TEQ program?

 It depends on how many TEQ courses you require.
 If you have no psychology background, or a three-year degree, you may be required to complete up to a full year of TEQ courses.
 The majority of your TEQ requirements must be completed before you begin your masters program.
-Your offer letter will indicate the start date of your masters program, and the number of TEQ courses you require.
+Your offer letter will indicate the start date of your masters program, the start date of your TEQ program, and the number of TEQ courses you require.

 What if I only need one or two TEQ courses?